equipe22/pymedext_core/README.md

 demo
 # Example
+- no annotaion
-- text to pymedext
+  - text to pymedext (done)
-- bioc to pymedext
+  - bioc to pymedext (done)
-- fhir to pymedext
+  - fhir to pymedext (done)
-- brat to pymedext
+  - brat to pymedext (done)
+- require annotation
   - pymedext to omop
   - fhir to omop
   - fhir to bioc
   - brat to omop
   - pymedext to doccano

 # BIOC